hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 And you will carry the mood for somtime.
 If you have fitness watch you can confirm it yourself.
 Watch you your heart rate rises after few minutes of watching your favorite news channel.
 A recent survey from the American Psychological Association found More than half of Americans say the news causes them stress, and many report feeling anxiety, fatigue or sleep loss as a result, the survey shows

-Whether or not the world really is getting worse, the way news channels shows it, watching it will make us think that it is.
+>Whether or not the world really is getting worse, the way news channels shows it, watching it will make us think that it is.
 The nature of news likely distorts people’s view of the world

-**Emotionally draining**
+**News Watching is Emotionally Draining**

 Watching some news which evokes your emotions makes you mentally drained.
 You feel will be feeling anxious inside without even realizing it.